10 Leadership Tips We All Can Learn From a Boy Scout

 The hardest thing that business owners and entrepreneurs must do is look in the mirror.
 You must do this to find the weakness within your leadership abilities.
 Only then can you make the personal changes necessary that contribute to your small business growth.

-As I described in an earlier post The Search for Growth Continues, there are two sets of key factors that contribute to your small business growth – owner and company factor.
-If you only are addressing the company factors your small business growth will never be fully realized.
+As I described in an earlier post The Search for Growth Continues, there are two sets of key factors that contribute to your small business growth – leadership and management factors.
+If you only are addressing the management factors your small business growth will never be fully realized.

 So take action!
 See where your personal growth really lies.
 Use this list to evaluate yourself.
 Rate yourself in each area on a scale of 1 – 10 (1 as worst and 10 as highest) and be honest.
 Add up your total.
 If your totals are 80 – 100 (I said be honest) you really need to take a hard look at yourself.
 Even the best leaders are harder on themselves than you have been and would doubtfully rate themselves this high.
 What make you think you’re this good?!